 - Ripple’s centralized system does away with permissions and is more open to censorship than other cryptocurrency platforms.
 Since control rests in the hands of a small number of people, those people could potentially block transactions, similar to a regular bank.

-- Ripple Labs has a monopoly of ownership on the XRP token — it owns 61% of the available supply.
+- Ripple Labs has a monopoly of ownership on the XRP token — it owns about 60% of the available supply.

 - The code is open-source, whereby it’s freely available to the public.
 That’s good for developers but could pose a risk if anyone were to hack it.

 - A lawsuit brought against Ripple by the U.S. Securities and Exchange Commission alleges that XRP is a security, not a currency.
 The outcome of the case could have a significant impact on XRP’s value.

 There’s no such thing as a completely safe investment.
 Cryptocurrencies in particular can be highly volatile.
 Every potential investor should understand that risk going in.